-7. SITE LEVEL SAFETY COMMITTEE
+6. SITE LEVEL ENGAGEMENT

+Regular safety meetings (formal and informal) should be held with employees on relevant safety topics and where possible should include contractors.
 Each location should have a committee of employees from across the location who will review Health & Safety on a regular basis (formal minutes shall be produced from such meetings).

-8. INTERACTIONS WITH TRADE UNIONS ON SAFETY
+7. INTERACTIONS WITH TRADE UNIONS ON SAFETY